Keen video-gamers' brains may reward them more

 Video-gaming has become hugely popular in recent years, particularly among teenagers.
 The average weekly usage in this experiment was around 12 hours a week.

-There is an ongoing debate among doctors and researchers about whether excessive video-gaming should be recognized as an addiction and seen as a form of mental disorder.
+There is an ongoing debate among doctors and researchers about whether excessive video-gaming should be recognised as an addiction and seen as a form of mental disorder.

 While the German researchers found keen gamers had structural differences in their brains compared to those who played less frequently, they were not able to say whether this was a cause of eagerness to play video-games or a change that had come about as a result of their habit.